renadalahmadi/ML_Bootcamp/README.md

 - 👋 Hi, I’m @renadalahmadi
 - 👀 I’m interested in AI and Data Science
-- 🌱 I’m currently learning NLP, Computer Vision.
+- 🌱 I’m currently learning NLP, Computer Vision and Data analysis.
-- 💞️ I’m looking to collaborate on Arabic Language processing projects
+- 💞️ I’m looking to collaborate on Arabic Language Processing projects
-- 📫 How to reach me, Twitter acc: Renad_alah
+- 📫 How to reach me, Renadalhmadi1999@gmail.com

 <!---
 renadalahmadi/renadalahmadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.